-Lebanon, in many ways, is where East and West converge.
-It is a uniquely sectarian state in the Middle East, intentionally designed to ensure religious freedom, and yet it remains vulnerable to the tensions of the surrounding region.
+The MEBO family of ministries spans the Levant region, with various programs in Lebanon, Syria, Iraq and Jordan.
+In many ways, Lebanon is where East and West converge.
+It is a unique state in the Middle East, intentionally designed to ensure religious freedom, and yet it remains vulnerable to the tensions of the surrounding region.
 The diversity – both cultural and topographical – of this country astounds those who visit it.
 The beautiful Mediterranean Sea splashes toward the congested urban streets and high-rise buildings of Beirut and other large coastal cities.
 These in turn stand in stark contrast to the rustic charm of secluded mountain villages.

 Lebanon’s breathtaking green peaks and deep valleys melt into a sprawling agriculture plateau, the region’s “bread basket,” which stretches boldly along the Syrian border.
 Progressive university campuses and nightlife exist in close proximity to crowded refugee settlements.
 Sparkling malls and entertainment centers seem unaffected by an infrastructure that is taxed well beyond its capacity.
 In close proximity, the call to prayer is heard from beneath the minaret of a local mosque, as church bells ring out to gathering worshipers.
 Children from diverse backgrounds enjoy school friendships that lay a strong groundwork for their collective future, while their parents and grandparents struggle to forget the vivid, divisive images of a long and ugly civil war.